cloudysideup/ai4se-presentation/slides.md

 # What Will Design and Architecture Look Like?

 - AI translates requirements into blueprints of system and project design
-  - Burgueno
+  - "hybrid AI systems that excel in tasks requiring [logic] reasoning and pattern recognition" (Burgueno et al, p10)
-  - Thaller
+  - "Feature Maps (FMs)...computed via Feature-Role normalization (FRN) and used for design pattern detection" (Thaller, p8)
-  - Ahmad
+  - "[Architecturally Significant Requirements]...refined via human-bot dialog...synthesized into an architectural specification" (Ahmad, p282)

-- Architects and project managers validate the design patterns
+- Architects and project managers validate the design patterns/specifications

 ---